Death of Adolf Hitler: Aftermath

 In the early morning hours of 2 May, the Soviets captured the Reich Chancellery.
-Inside the Führerbunker, Krebs and Burgdorf shot themselves in the head.
+Inside the Führerbunker, Krebs and Burgdorf committed suicide by gunshot.
 In early May, Hitler's and Braun's dental remains were extracted from the soil.
 Stalin was wary of believing Hitler was dead and restricted the release of information to the public.
 By 11 May, dental assistant Käthe Heusermann and dental technician Fritz Echtmann, both of whom had worked for Hitler's dentist Hugo Blaschke, identified the dental remains of Hitler and Braun.
 Both would spend years in Soviet prisons.
 An alleged Soviet autopsy of Hitler made public in 1968 was used by forensic odontologists Reidar F. Sognnaes and Ferdinand Strøm to confirm the authenticity of Hitler's dental remains in 1972.
 In 2017, French forensic pathologist Philippe Charlier also found the dental remains in the Soviet archives, including teeth on part of a jawbone, to be in "perfect agreement" with X-rays taken of Hitler in 1944.
 Charlier used electron microscopy to examine the tartar, which contained only plant fibres, a detail consistent with Hitler's vegetarianism.
 In May 2018, the European Journal of Internal Medicine published a paper co-authored by Charlier and four other researchers, which concluded that these remains "cannot be a fake", citing their significant wear.
 No gunpowder residue was detected, indicating that Hitler did not die by a gunshot wound through the mouth, as Axmann contended.

 In early June 1945, SMERSH moved the remains of several individuals, including the Goebbels family (Joseph, Magda, and their children), from Buch to Finow.
 Hitler and Braun's remains were alleged to have been moved as well, but this is most likely Soviet disinformation.
 There is no evidence that any bodily remains of Hitler or Braun – with the exception of the dental remains – were found by the Soviets.
 The remains of the Goebbels family and others were buried in a forest in Brandenburg on 3 June 1945, then exhumed and moved to SMERSH's new facility in Magdeburg, where they were re-buried in February 1946.
 By 1970, the facility was under KGB control and scheduled to be relinquished to East Germany.
 Concerned that a known Nazi burial site might become a neo-Nazi shrine, KGB director Yuri Andropov authorised an operation to exhume and destroy the decaying remains.
 On 4 April 1970, a KGB team thoroughly cremated them and cast the ashes into the Biederitz river, a tributary of the nearby Elbe.